Thursday, November 13, 2008

 }

-Now the page where we want to check the session has timed out or not, we need to check it in the Page_Init event of the page , is session is not null than only user will be able to go to the page other wise he will get redirected to login page
+On the page where we want to check the session has timed out or not, we need to check it in the Page_Init event of the page , if session is not null than user will be able to go to the page other wise he will be redirected to login page.

 In this page I've just put a button to go to home page